 Hotels.com is one of the biggest online hotel room vendors in the world and it runs a very basic but very useful rewards program – for every 10 nights booked through Hotels.com the rewards program gives users a free night.
 That’s it.

 The value of the free night is equal to the average cost of the 10 nights spent to get the free night.

-There are no blackout dates and Hotels.com offers over 297,000 hotels, apartments and villas so it’s unlikely not to have a good few properties wherever you choose to visit….but there are a few other things you need to know too:
+There are no blackout dates and Hotels.com offers over 500,000 hotels, apartments, and villas so the site is unlikely not to be able to offer a good number of properties wherever you’d like to visit…but there are a few other things you need to know too:

 - The value of a free night does not include taxes and fees.